v2south/BinBayes/README.md

 ```
 <img src="https://cloud.githubusercontent.com/assets/2337149/14230795/8c088daa-f91b-11e5-806b-d4a629561398.png" width="800">

-To extract the RD effect by item for one particular item, for example, Item 56.
-We can do as follow:
+To get one particular Item effect, for example Item 56, from the result above, we can do as follows: